SAILResearch/replication_dockerhub/README.md

 # Discussion

 Run the the scripts in the r-scripts/Discussion folder to collect the analyzed data for discussion.
-Also collect the vulnerability and resource efficiency wilcoxon and spearman test results from the corresponding scripts of resource efficiency, and vulnerability.
+Also collect the vulnerability and resource efficiency spearman test results from the corresponding scripts of resource efficiency, and vulnerability.